kiwanami/emacs-deferred/README.markdown

         (message "Animation finished.")))))
 ```

-* 'deferred:lambda' is an anaphoric macro in which 'self' refers itself.
+* `deferred:lambda` is an anaphoric macro in which `self` refers itself.
 It is convenient to construct a recursive structure.

 ### Wrapping asynchronous function ###